 ILS Events in 2010

-by Prof. Howard Erlanger.
-Brown bag at noon in Lubar Commons (7200
+- 9/14/10 What it Means to do Legal History.
+Presentation by Prof. Karl Shoemaker followed by group discussion hosted by Prof. Howard Erlanger.
+Brown bag at noon in Lubar Commons (7200 Law).

 - 9/14/10 Aardvark: How to Deal with Peer Reviewed Journals hosted by Prof. Howard Erlanger.